Global Studies FAQs

 Yes.
 All students are expected to be punctual and participate in all aspects of the program.
 Students that do not participate or prove to be are subject to academic discipline upon return.

 All participants are required to sign a behavior contract, found in the application process, at the time of registration.
-All students are held to the same rules and regulations accepted by St. Joseph’s College.
+All students are held to the same rules and regulations accepted by St. Joseph's University.
 Any behavior that is viewed as detrimental to the health or safety of the program’s members or any behavior that might impact the program’s academic nature will not be tolerated.

 All program fees, including deposits, are non-refundable.